 - Graduation from an ACEN- or CCNE-accredited baccalaureate program with an upper division major in nursing (B.S.N.).
 Applicants from unaccredited B.S.N. programs will be considered on an individual basis. - 2.
 Grade Point Average.
-It is recommended that applicants have at least an average of B in nursing and a cumulative average of B. - Standardized Test Scores.
-Applicants are required to have taken the Graduate Record Exam (GRE) within five years of the application date. - Graduate Record Examination Aptitude Test.
-The applicant should have a satisfactory score for the verbal and quantitative portions and a 4.5 or above for the written portion.
-Applicants are reminded to take the test early to meet application deadlines, since it is often several weeks before scores are reported.
-Information on the GRE may be obtained by writing GRE-ETS, Box 6000, Princeton, New Jersey 08541-6000, by calling 1-866-473-4373, or by visiting the website at gre.org. - 4.
+It is recommended that applicants have at least an average of B in nursing and a cumulative average of B. - 3.
 Statement of Purpose and Application Questions.
-A statement of your career goals as an advanced practice nurse is required, as well as answers to the application questions. - Interview.
-An interview by telephone may be required in certain specialties or for applicants for whom English is not their native language. - 6.
+A statement of your career goals as an advanced practice nurse is required, as well as answers to the application questions. - 4.
+Interview.
+An interview by telephone may be required in certain specialties or for applicants for whom English is not their native language. - 5.
 Letters of Recommendation.
 Three letters of professional or academic recommendation are required.
 Personal letters of recommendation are not acceptable.
-Applicants to the M.S.N. or post-master's certificate program in the neonatal nurse practitioner specialty must provide recommendations from an NNP and a neonatologist that have worked with the applicant in a clinical setting. - 7.
+Applicants to the M.S.N. or post-master's certificate program in the neonatal nurse practitioner specialty must provide recommendations from an NNP and a neonatologist that have worked with the applicant in a clinical setting. - 6.
 Official Transcripts.
 Applicants must submit one transcript from each United States post-secondary institution attended to the Center for Data Management.
-International student applicants who have completed college or university course work at an institution in a country other than the United States must obtain a complete course-by-course evaluation of the native transcripts, degrees, and other relevant documents.
+Applicants who have completed college or university course work at an institution in a country other than the United States must obtain a complete course-by-course evaluation of the native transcripts, degrees, and other relevant documents.
 In all instances, the evaluating agency will require original, official documentation.
-Please note that the evaluating agency must send Vanderbilt both the courseby-course report and copies of the native documents.
+Please note that the evaluating agency must send Vanderbilt both the course-by-course report and copies of the native documents.
 If the agency does not provide copies of the documentation used to do the course-by-course evaluation, the student must submit the official documentation to Vanderbilt.
-Official transcripts and course-by-course evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, ATTN: International Curriculum and Credentials Analyst, PMB 407701, Nashville,

-- Tennessee 37240-7701 For further questions regarding prior degrees, please visit registrar.vanderbilt.edu/academic-records/international-degrees.php. - 8.
+Official transcripts and course-by-course evaluation reports should be sent to the following address: Office of the University Registrar, Vanderbilt University, ATTN: International Curriculum and Credentials Analyst, PMB 407701, Nashville, Tennessee 37240-7701 For further questions regarding prior degrees, please visit registrar.vanderbilt.edu/academic-records/ international-degrees.php. - 7.
 Current R.N.
 Licensure or Eligibility for R.N.
 Licensure.
 Documentation of an unencumbered Registered Nurse license in the state(s) in which the student will be completing clinical training is required at the time of registration.
-Students admitted contingent upon NCLEX-RN examination results are subject to immediate withdrawal from courses with a clinical component if R.N. licensure is not obtained. - Prerequisite Courses.
-An introductory course in statistics that includes descriptive and inferential statistical techniques is required for admission. - 10.
+Students admitted contingent upon NCLEX-RN examination results are subject to immediate withdrawal from courses with a clinical component if R.N. licensure is not obtained.

+- 8. Prerequisite Courses.
+An introductory course in statistics that includes descriptive and inferential statistical techniques is required for admission. - 9.
 M.S.N./M.T.S. and M.S.N./M.Div.
 Programs.
 Students applying for the dual degree M.S.N./M.T.S. or M.S.N./M.Div. programs must apply and be admitted to both the School of Nursing and the Divinity School.